 (9) ECC (sign and encrypt)

-Choose (1) RSA and RSA for maximum compatibility, or (9) ECC for modern, shorter keys.
+Choose (1) RSA and RSA if you want the widest compatibility, or (9) ECC if you want modern, shorter keys.
+When in doubt, RSA.
+Everything understands it.

 What keysize do you want?
 (3072)

 Choose 4096 for RSA.
-More is better (within reasonable limits).
+Bigger is fine here, within reason.

 Key is valid for?
 (0)